d3cod3/ofxVisualProgramming/README.md

 #### ofxXmlSettings --> Core OF Addon

-Some addons are forks of the original, due to some mods, compatibility with OF0.10 and the intention of cross-platform compiling (osx,linux,win)
+>Some addons are forks of the original, due to some mods, compatibility with OF0.10.0 and the intention of cross-platform compiling (osx,linux,win)

 # COMPILING

 **OSX/LINUX Compiling with no problems.**

-**Windows is compiling with qtcreator 4.6.1 only, for now.**
+**Windows is compiling with qtcreator 4.6.1 only, No VS2017**

 # INSTALLING